bhisaac/5eFP/5eFP-SRD.md

 **Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
 Regardless of your position in that range, your size is Medium.

 **Speed.** Your base walking speed is 6 squares.

-**Languages.** You can speak, read, and write Common and one extra language of your choice.
-Humans typically learn the languages of other peoples they deal with, including obscure dialects.
-They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

 ### Upgrades